LuukvE/Luuk-Accounts/README.md

 // Groups form a hierarchy in two ways:
 // - Parent groups share their permissions with all their children
 // - Users that are part of a group with the "owner" permission of another group can:
-//   - Add or remove the groups permissions from all other users
+//   - Add or remove the group slug from all other users
 //   - Create new users as long as they do not exist
 //   - Send welcome emails
 type Group = {